himza25/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The program 9-print_comb.c prints all possible combinations of single-digit numbers.
 Task 10: The program prints all possible different combinations of two digits.
 Task 11: The program prints all possible different combinations of three digits.
+Task 12: The program prints all possible combinations of two two-digit numbers.